******* The Crucial Question (Metrology 2)

 The oldest chambers show definite intermittent use, which, when properly calibrated, should correspond to bad weather peaks in the Greenland ice-core.
 (That day will come I hope because present-day radiocarbon-dating, once a boon, has become a curse to archaeology, because the outcomes are often contradictory when coming from different labs, and can be misleading; to me the only carbon date worth scientific status is one that has been analysed by at least 2 labs and resulted in compatible data).

-People at first only went into the chambers of necessity, it were dark places where fires could only be small so as not to make the limited volume of air (and oxygen) un-breathable (an air volume made bigger and bigger in Orkney’s Maeshowe designs).
+People at first only went into the chambers of necessity, it were dark places where fires could only be small so as not to make the limited volume of air (and oxygen) un-breathable (an air volume made bigger and bigger in Orkney’s Maeshowe designs, chambers among the biggest in all of Europe).

-In Quanterness the first layers of the main hall point to fires, but Quanterness is huge with probably a high open roof, like Quoyness.
-Colin Renfrew, the nestor of British archaeology, leading excavator did not understand the fires.
+In Quanterness the first layers of the main hall point to fires, but Quanterness is huge with probably a high open roof, like open Quoyness, worth visiting.
+Colin Renfrew, the nestor of British archaeology, leading excavator, did not understand the fires.
 (You build a huge ‘burial-chamber’ and then the first 50 years, two generations, mind you, you are just barbequeing Orkney voles there).

 The small fires in the side cells, giving no more than a bit of light, they obviously used human and animal bones for, which are lying around on the floors, no cremations, just skeletal left-overs from those hapless ones who had perished in the chambers over the ages, possibly unknown to those who came after.

-The Maeshowe-type chambers with very high roofs to be openend and elongated halls were not places people would go to ‘for rituals’, why would they, but on the contrary to study the night skies moving through their opened roofs, or, in case of a necessity, for survival.
+The Maeshowe-type chambers with the high roofs to be openend and with their elongated halls were not places people would go to ‘for rituals’, why would they, but on the contrary to study the night skies moving through their opened roofs, or, in case of a necessity, for survival.

 An interesting confirmation of this theory is that Renfrew found an astounding abundance of tarsal (foot) bones in Quanterness and was at a loss, why?
 In my approach it’s simple.
-Because they don’t burn well in small fires and can be used to play dice, to ‘kill the time’, when you’re stuck.
-It are the small details then that can lead to major insights.
+Because they don’t burn well in small fires and can be used to play dice, to ‘kill the time’, when you’re stuck ‘underground’.
+It are the small details, the circumstantial evidence, that can lead to confirmation of major insights.

 The ideal cave

-Some Orkney chambers are the ultimate in artificial cave building, dry, windproof, spacious and with roof lights.
+Some Orkney chambers are the ultimate in artificial-cave building, dry, windproof, spacious and with roof lights.
 That is the marvel of these chambers, Maeshowe, Quanterness, Quoyness, they are without compare, anywhere.
-Add Wideford, Cuween, Holm Papay, their roofs could be opened, as was shown at Wideford’s roof-window (c.50cm, 1 Ell-squared) and today at Quoyness, their elongated roof design is always similar (Vinquoy is an early exception, but also with roof opening).
+Add Wideford, Cuween, Holm Papay, their roofs could be opened, as was shown at Wideford’s squared roof-window (c.50cm, 1 Ell-squared) and today at Quoyness, magnificently preserved, a must, is the elongated roof design always similar (Vinquoy is an early exception, but also with roof opening, I think the first chamber of the Grooved Ware culture in Orkney).
 All of them have a north-south orientation so as to catch the most stars passing over their long halls when peeking through their, changeable, windows to the heavens.
 That is a diffrent way of looking at it.

-There is a large colony of seals there on the former peninsula, as there was 5000 years ago, which is most probably the reason for the chamber.
-The small Scilly Islands and Brittany’s small islands, all packed with chambers.
+There is a large colony of seals there on the former peninsula, as there was 5000 years ago, no doubt, which is most probably the reason for the big chambers.
+The tiny Scilly Islands and Brittany’s small islands, all packed with chambers.
 To bury the dead?
 Or maybe because the sea is a more reliable source of food in a climate change than the fields?
-On Rousay here, another small island, there are another three huge chambers (20m inside), again among the biggest in Europe, within a mile of each other, even less, Midhowe close to a profuse geo-spring with manmade steps ( discharging at least 1 cubic metre of crystal clear drinking water per hour), never heard of in the archaeological annals.
+On Rousay, another small island, there are another three huge chambers (20m inside), again among the biggest in Europe, within a mile of each other, even less, Midhowe very close to a profuse geo-spring with manmade steps in the rocks ( discharging at least 1 cubic metre of crystal clear drinking water per hour in the sea), never heard of in the archaeological annals.

 Essence of the chambers

-Missing the essence of the megalithic chamber, like archaeology does, is a pity because people, and students, not to forget, don’t get to hear the better story about the chambers and can’t relate to it, like you suddenly can when you realize it is a refuge place.
-Then a whole world comes alive, a vibrant community, united in overcoming adverse events they knew were always coming, if not in their lifetime then beyond.
+Missing the essence of the megalithic chamber, like archaeology does, is a great pity because people, and students not to forget, don’t get to hear the better story about the chambers and can’t relate to it all now because of some by archaeologists concocted religious behaviour, which is incomprehensible.
+Suddenly seeing the real function makes all this hauling of huge stones a ‘rational thing’ to do; like when you suddenly realize it is a refuge place and it all makes sense.
+Then piece by piece a whole world comes alive, a vibrant community, united in overcoming adverse events they knew were always coming, if not in their lifetime then beyond.
+We would do well to analyse the activities during the Neolithic Ice Age (3800-2900 BCE), a prolongued long spell of severe storms and snowy colds and see how they dealt with it.
+Building (huge) communal refuges for one thing.

 Open approach

-Possibly the turning away from the Moon-cycle to the Sun-cycle may have triggered the scientific spirit as you see it in other cultures, the number 360 emerges, the numbers 12 (Stenness) and 30 (Stonehenge), maybe the sun also inspired a cosmic union of all, with the heavenly proportions as the leading principles in the design of scientific buildings, possibly cosmological temples.
+Possibly the turning away from the Moon-cycle to the Sun-cycle may have triggered the scientific spirit as you see it in other cultures, the number 360 emerges, the numbers 12 (Stenness) and 30 (Stonehenge) and 60 (or 66, Brodgar), maybe the sun also inspired a cosmic union of all, with the heavenly proportions as the leading principles in the design of scientific buildings, possibly ‘cosmological temples’ expressing the state of the art cosmological knowledge of their time.

 Then imagine that Birth was central and celebrated, and everything falls into place and a completely different culture emerges.
 A culture of light where was darkness, a culture of birth where was death, a culture where not only rocks but even the dead were alive